erikr/erikr/posts/10-tips-leading-data-teams.md

 Ben Balter's post on [Why you should work asynchronously](https://ben.balter.com/2022/03/17/why-async/) is required reading for all technical leaders.

-## 5. Establish intentional intentional communication and workflow norms, especially if your team is distributed.
-- Async
-- Tracking work
-- Meeting norms, a/v, equipment
-- Conference rooms, working with on-site people
-- Terminology of "San Diego" vs "Remote" not helpful
-- Norms are set by the C-suite

-## 6. Follow good practices for hiring talent, and be confident you will improve
+## 5. Follow good practices for hiring talent, and be confident you will improve
 - Ask the same questions, ref checks, view past work, select builders, no luck hiring from pure tech, hybrids good, one off vs craftsmen

-## 7. Develop a culture of critical feedback, candor, and positive regard.
+## 6. Develop a culture of critical feedback, candor, and positive regard.

-## 8. Define overloaded terminology when you work with people in different disciplines.
+## 7. Define overloaded terminology when you work with people in different disciplines.
 - Technical people call input data "data", and outputs of computational manipulations "output" or "results"
 - Biotech people in CSO or CMOs orgs call results "data"; perhaps they call input data "raw data"?
 - Technical people call an entity or object an "artifact".
 Scientists call noise or error "artifact".